 professional standards division

-The Staff Services Bureau consists of a captain, crime analyst, property manager, training officer, and a part-time cadet.
-The Community Services Bureau has a sergeant, two community officers, two school resource officers, a code enforcement specialist, two part-time code enforcement technicians, a part-time volunteer coordinator, and a part-time cadet.
+The Staff Services Bureau consists of a sergeant, property manager, training officer, training specialist, and a part-time cadet.
+The Community Services Bureau has a sergeant, two community officers, three school resource officers, a code enforcement specialist, two part-time code enforcement technicians, a part-time volunteer coordinator, and a part-time cadet.

 The Staff Services Bureau handles recruiting and hiring for the Department, both sworn and civilian staff.
-In 2018, the Department hired six full-time police officers, one full-time records clerk, and five part-time cadets.
-When the Department hires one police officer, it conducts a minimum of two interviews, an assessment center, and puts in over 40 hours for a background investigation on each candidate who makes it to that phase in the hiring process.
-The candidates must also pass a physical and psychological exam prior to a final offer of employment.
+When the Department hires one police officer, it conducts a minimum of two panel interviews, an assessment center with a reality-based scenario, as well as over 40 hours of background investigation.
+The candidates must additionally pass a physical and psychological exam prior to a final offer of employment.